Resources for Students

 When learning and working remotely, email is a crucial communication tool.
 Students should ensure they know how to access their email and check it regularly on outlook.office.com.

 The most important thing to remember is that your email address is not the same as your login username for accessing email.
-Students will login to email with their Office 365 Login, formatted as BearPassLogin@Login.MissouriState.edu or BearPassLogin@Live.MissouriState.edu, depending on when your account was created.
+Students will login to email with their Microsoft 365 Login, formatted as AccountID@Login.MissouriState.edu or AccountID@Live.MissouriState.edu, depending on when your account was created.
 See the below instructions for more information.

-How to Login to Office 365 Email
+How to Login to Microsoft 365 Email

 Microsoft Teams